volusion/element/content/tutorials/product-landing-page.md

 ---
-title: 'Product Landing Page'
+title: 'Implementing a New Product Landing Page Tutorial'
+metaTitle: 'Implementing a New Product Landing Page Tutorial'
+metaDescription: 'In this tutorial, we'll build a new block to handle the display of an individual product and its interactions with the shopping cart.'
 ---

-We're going to build a new block to handle the display of an individual product and its interactions with the shopping cart.
-This could be an SEO landing page, someplace you want to drive ad traffic to, or a replacement for the Product Details block because you want to do something with the layout that it isn't capable of.
+In this tutorial, we'll build a new block to handle the display of an individual product and its interactions with the shopping cart.
+This could be an SEO landing page, a page you want to drive ad traffic to, or a replacement for the Product Details block with more capabilities.

 ## Quick Start

-If you have built a block before, you can skip down to [Make the Block Fetch Data from an API](#5-get-a-product-based-on-the-slug-in-the-page-path) after running this command from the directory where you keep your blocks:
+If you have built a block before, you can skip down to [Get a Product Based on the Slug in the Page Path](#5.getaproductbasedonthesluginthepagepath) after running this command from the directory where you keep your blocks:

 ```shell
 element new Productlanding && cd Productlanding && npm install && npm start